My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Kerr and Hynde

-The band’s shift in sound paid off, no doubt also building on the success of their prior album it reached #1 in the UK and lofty spots on other charts around the world (only #69 in the US though).
-These three singles, fantastic as they are, failed to crack the top ten in the UK (“Waterfront” would reach #1 in New Zealand).
-Regardless, the band was undoubtedly gaining a larger audience and playing in larger venues.
-Kerr also made headlines with his marriage to Chrissie Hynde.
+The band’s shift paid off as it reached #1 in the UK and lofty spots on other charts around the world (only #69 in the US though).
+The three singles (on the playlist), fantastic as they were, failed to crack the top ten in the UK (“Waterfront” reached #1 in New Zealand).
+Regardless, the band was undoubtedly gaining a larger audience and were playing in larger venues.
+Kerr also made headlines with his marriage to Chrissie Hynde of the Pretenders.

-This was the album in which I first got into the band, playing it endlessly in the summer of 1984 with my friends (along with the newly discovered New Gold Dream).
+This was the album in which I first got into the band, playing it endlessly in the summer of 1984 with my friends, along with the discovered New Gold Dream LP.
 I also attended my first concerts as a young teenager – three in a single week.
-I first saw The Psychedelic Furs with Talk Talk, then the next night Bruce Springsteen touring for Born in the USA, and then two nights later Simple Minds with The Tenants at Kingswood Music Theatre at Canada’s Wonderland.
-I have to admit after the wonder of the first two shows that poor Jim and the boys couldn’t equal the energy and rapture that the other acts had achieved.
-However, it was still a good show.
-It was also presented by rock station Q107 and the host DJ was booed when introducing the band, showing their core audience in Toronto were listeners of the free-form alternative station, CFNY.
-However, this was also a harbinger of where things were headed for this band, since they would be more comfortable on rock and pop stations than alternative ones going forward.
+I first saw the Psychedelic Furs with Talk Talk, then the next night Bruce Springsteen touring for Born in the USA, and then two nights later Simple Minds with Toronto band, The Tenants, at Kingswood Music Theatre at Canada’s Wonderland.
+I must admit that poor Jim and the boys could not equal the energy and rapture I’d felt at the first two shows that week.
+However, it was still a good concert and the crowd certainly responded favourably – though not so much for the DJ who introduced the band, being from local classic rock radio station, Q107.
+He was booed, showing Simple Mind’s core audience in Toronto were listeners of the free-form alternative station, CFNY (Kerr, to this day, acknowledges the role that CFNY played in helping launch the band in North America).
+However, the radio shift was also a harbinger of where things were headed for this band, since they would be more comfortable on rock and pop stations than alternative ones going forward.

 Five things about this, Simple Minds’ biggest song.

-Second, it was curious that it wasn’t written by the band but by producer Keith Forsey and Steve Schiff (Nina Hagen Band) and Simple Minds had to be encouraged by their label and Chrissie Hynde to take it on.
+First, it was not written by the band but by producer Keith Forsey and Steve Schiff (from Nina Hagen Band).
+Simple Minds did not want to record a song they did not write and had to be encouraged by their label and Chrissie Hynde to take it on.
+They recognized the instant appeal of the track.

 Third, it was the last song to include bassist Derek Forbes, who had a falling out with the band and left, eventually joining Brian McGee in Propaganda.

-Fourth, as the feature song from the John Hughes movie, The Breakfast Club, a huge success that year, it brought attention to the band like never before, pushing the song to #1 in the US and Canada and to top ten positions around the world.
-Interestingly, it only reached #7 in the UK, which was perhaps a telltale sign that the audience there wasn’t as with them on their sound change.
+Fourth, as the feature song from the John Hughes movie, The Breakfast Club, a huge success in 1985, it gave the band their elusive breakthrough in the US.
+The song went to #1 in the US and Canada and to top ten positions around the world.
+Interestingly, it only reached #7 in the UK, which was perhaps a telltale sign that the audience there wasn’t as with them on the change in sound.

 SM10.jpg

-Admittedly, their demise wasn’t very apparent at first as they rode their new profile to success with their next couple of albums.
-Once Upon a Time unabashedly saw the band embracing the expansive, pop-rock format made for chant and repeat refrains in cavernous stadiums.
+Admittedly, their demise was immediate as they rode their new profile to success with the next couple of albums.
+Once Upon a Time, their eighth LP, unabashedly saw the band embracing the expansive, pop-rock format made for chant and repeat refrains in cavernous stadiums.
 “Alive and Kicking” was tailor-made for that and brought them another top ten hit in the US and another #7 spot in the UK.
-The album would reach #1 in the UK, their second in a row.
+The album reached #1 in the UK, their second in a row.

 SM11.jpg

-The soul elements were abandoned for this album but not replaced with anything of note – leaving just a collection of anthemic songs shouting to no effect.
-There was a more political bent in the lyrics, a direction Kerr had been moving towards during the past albums and perhaps affected by his involvement in projects like Live Aid and support for the anti-Apartheid movement.
-This album would include songs about apartheid from an EP released just prior that including a cover of Peter Gabriel’s “Biko.”
+The soul elements of the prior LP were abandoned but not replaced with anything of note – leaving just a collection of anthemic songs shouting to no effect.
+There was a more political bent in the lyrics, a direction Kerr had been moving towards during the past albums and perhaps affected by his involvement in projects like Live Aid and support for the anti-apartheid movement.
+The album included songs about apartheid from an EP released just prior that also included a cover of Peter Gabriel’s, “Biko”.

-Regardless my opinion (which can reliably sought to like things that won’t sell well), the UK press lauded the album and it reached #1 in the UK, making it three in a row for Kerr and Burchill.
-It wouldn’t do as well in the US, peaking at #70, while none of the three singles charted in the US or cracked the top ten in the UK.
-This would be the last I’d take any notice of Simple Minds and the last they’d make an impression on wider audiences.
+Regardless my opinion (which can reliably be taken to like things that won’t sell well), the UK press lauded the album and it reached #1 in the UK, making it three in a row for Simple Minds.
+It did not do as well in the US, peaking at #70, while none of the three singles charted in the US or cracked the top ten in the UK.
+This was the last in which I took any notice of Simple Minds and the last LP in which they’d make an impression on wider audiences.

 Now a trio, with Gaynor on drums still in the mix, all the songs on this album were written by Kerr and Burchill.
-There was a sea change in music over the few years since their international success, and big sounding rock bands had been supplanted by retro sounds, electronics and stripped down, fuzzy, grunge acts.
-It’s remarkable how few of big acts from each of rock and pop’s decades survive into the next, and Simple Minds found themselves losing ground in the markets they’d cracked other than the UK.
+There was a sea change in music over the few years since their international success, and big sounding rock bands had been supplanted by retro, psychedelic sounds and acid-house electronics.
+Stripped down, fuzzy, grunge sounds were burbling under the surface.
+It has been remarkable how few of the big acts from each of rock and pop’s decades survive into the next.
+Simple Minds found themselves losing ground in the markets they’d cracked in back half of the ‘80s, other than in the UK.

-This album, their ninth, revealed a more subdued and easier going Simple Minds.
-Some subtlety was re-introduced and the songs were more varied, though generally anchored in a traditional R&B style.
-Many songs would have sounded at home on a Sade album.
-The LP would reach #2 in the UK, ending their string of #1s, and only one of the four singles, “Let there Be Love,” would crack the top ten in the singles chart.
-It’s not a great album, but it was better than the last and it achieved the feat of getting Jim Kerr to stop yelling at the top of his lungs.
+Real Life, their ninth album, revealed a more subdued and easier going Simple Minds.
+Some subtlety was re-introduced, and the songs were more varied and generally anchored in a traditional, R&B style.
+Many songs could have been at home on a Sade album.
+The LP reached #2 in the UK, ending their string of #1s, and only one of the four singles, “Let there Be Love,” cracked the top ten in the singles chart.
+It was not a great album, but it was better than the last and achieved the feat of getting Jim Kerr to stop bellowing as much.

 Mel Gaynor left and the band was now a duo supported by a variety of session musicians.
-After a break they returned with their tenth album.
-The songs expanded a bit again but didn’t pursue the heightened passion of their late ‘80s work.
-More electronics entered the mix, making songs like the single, “Hypnotised,” reflect the then current sounds of Detroit or Manchester.
-However, this also meant the album lacked focus, and at this point it was not clear to me who Simple Minds was or what they were trying to achieve.
-The songs were listenable, recognizable R&B compositions competently played, and had pleasing melodies, but there was nothing about this album that grabbed you by the collar and said, ‘listen to me.’
+After a break, they returned four years later with the tenth LP, Good News from the Next World.
+The songs expanded a bit again but did not pursue the lofty dynamics of their late ‘80s repertoire.
+More electronics entered the mix, making songs such as the single, “Hypnotised,” reflect the recent sounds of Detroit or Manchester.
+However, this also meant the album lacked focus, and at this point it was not clear who Simple Minds were or what they were trying to achieve musically.
+The songs were listenable, recognizable R&B compositions competently played, and had pleasing melodies, but there was nothing about this album that demanded your attention.

-It would appear fans were taking notice.
-The album wouldn’t be released in the US and would only reach #19 in the UK, their first to not crack the top ten since the Sons and Fascination/Sister Feelings Call combo.
-Neither of the singles, “War Babies” and “Glitterball” would crack the top ten in the UK either.
+It appeared fans were taking notice.
+The album was not released in the US and only reached #19 in the UK, their first to not crack the top ten since Sons and Fascination and Sister Feelings Call.
+Neither of the singles, “War Babies” and “Glitterball” cracked the top ten in the UK, making it the first LP to not achieve that since “Don’t You (Forget About Me)” had breached that threshold.

 Jim Kerr and Charlie Burchill